 - Walleye are spawning, either in fast-moving streams over gravel and rocks, or over rocky shoals in lakes, beginning when the water temperature reaches 70C.
 Spawning takes place mostly at night, and you can see the shine of the fishes’ eyes in the beam of a strong flashlight.
 Trout-perch spawn closer to shore in lakes, and White Suckers will spawn with Walleye in streams.

 - Green shoots may be appearing, and buds are swelling.
 In addition to the catkins of late March, look for Red Maple and American Elm flowers (scroll down).

-- The best celestial event, however, may be the Lyrid meteor shower, which peaks before dawn on on April 22nd, with some meteors visible from the 16th to the 25th.
+- The best celestial event, however, may be the Lyrid meteor shower, which peaks before dawn on April 23rd, with some meteors visible from the 16th to the 25th.
 Up to 10-20 meteors can be seen per hour (up to 100 in uncommon surges).
 The meteors will fly out in all directions from a point above and to the right of Lyra in the northeast sky as the earth passes through cometary debris.
-If the weather’s bad, the night/morning before and after the 22nd should still hold significant meteors.
-Fortunately, moonlight should not be much of an issue this year.
+If the weather’s bad, the night/morning before and after the 23rd should still hold significant meteors.
+Unfortunately, moonlight will dampen viewing.